n-lewenstein/snake/README.md

 Written by: Naftali Lewenstein

-Explanation of the game: This game is a classic game, where a moving object "snake" eats food inorder to grow and get points.
+This game is a classic game, where a moving object "snake" eats food inorder to grow and get points.

 The goal: Eat as much food as you can to earn more points